 Every month of the year, certain items are discounted due to overstock, holiday sales, or transitions from one season to the next.
 Here are the shopping highlights for February in Seattle-Tacoma area stores.
-Valentine’s Day is mid-month and President’s Day sales happen the 3rd weekend.
-In February, best things to buy include winter clothing, perfume, mattresses, electronics, bicycles, boats, and canned foods.
+President’s Day is a three-day holiday this month, always a good time to shop for deals and discounts.

-Best buy tip for February: We think one of the best ways to save money is to have an on-going “wish list”.
-Items you would like to have, yet don’t urgently need.
-First of all, putting it on a list for future purchase avoids impulse buys–buying from “want” rather than “need”.
-The list also reminds you to keep an eye out for the item, noting features and prices.
+It’s a good strategy to keep a running list of things you need to buy, especially major purchase.
+The list reminds you to keep an eye out for the item, noting prices and features.
 If you are familiar with what’s available, then you will know a good deal when you see it.
 But the funny thing is, sometimes when you find the deal, you’ve realized you don’t really need the item–you’ve made do without it or re-purposed something else that fulfilled the need.